nicklockwood/SwipeView/README.md

 	@property (nonatomic, strong, readonly) NSArray *visibleItemViews;

 An array of all the item views currently displayed in the SwipeView (read only).
 The indexes of views in this array do not match the item indexes, however the order of these views matches the order of the visibleItemIndexes array property, i.e. you can get the item index of a given view in this array by retrieving the equivalent object from the visibleItemIndexes array (or, you can just use the `indexOfItemView:` method, which is much easier).

+    @property (nonatomic, strong, readonly) UIView *currentItemView;

+The first item view of the currently centered (or left-aligned, depending on the alignment value) page.

     @property (nonatomic, readonly) NSInteger currentItemIndex;

-The index of the currently centered (or left-aligned, depending on the alignment value) item view.
+The index of the first item of the currently centered (or left-aligned, depending on the alignment value) page.

-    @property (nonatomic, strong, readonly) UIView *currentItemView;
+    @property (nonatomic, assign) NSInteger currentPage;

-The currently centered (or left-aligned, depending on the alignment value) item view.
+The index of the currently centered (or left-aligned, depending on the alignment value) page.
+If `itemsPerPage` is equal to one, this value will match the currentItemIndex value.

     @property (nonatomic, assign) SwipeViewAlignment alignment;